CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/access-control.md

 }
 ```

-:::info Parent resource
+:::caution Object `uuid` and `name` property
 Entity and DTO that is returned from listing endpoint which is representing resource that has object access level has to contain `name` property.
 That way any object can be properly labeled also with human readable name instead of its UUID.
+Without `name` property, objects will be identified only through its UUID.
 :::

 ## Extending resources and actions

 Finally, when you need to extend set of available resources and / or actions that can be used within platform access control, you need to do the following:
 - add new items to `enums` specified in [Resources and actions](#resources-and-actions)
-- annotate corresponding object listing endpoint with annotation `@AuthEndpoint` to allow setting permissions on objects access level
+- annotate corresponding object listing endpoint with annotation [`@AuthEndpoint`](#authendpoint-annotation) to allow setting permissions on objects access level
 - make sure that entity and response objects from listing endpoint contain `name` property
-- implement methods with proper `@ExternalAuthorization` annotation properties
+- implement methods with proper [`@ExternalAuthorization`](#externalauthorization-annotation) annotation properties
 - map parameters of method representing object UUIDs to resources used in annotation by using correct parameter type `SecuredUUID` / `SecuredParentUUID` to evaluate [object access level permissions](#object-access-level-permissions-evaluation)